drug-design/course/docs/chapters/adme-properties.md

 #### Dose-Response Relationships

-Together, pharmacodynamics and pharmacokinetics are used to design dosing regimens in which the therapeutic action is achieved with minimal adverse effects.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-properties/dose-response-relationships-00d85694'><i class='fa fa-play' aria-hidden='true'></i></button>Together, pharmacodynamics and pharmacokinetics are used to design dosing regimens in which the therapeutic action is achieved with minimal adverse effects.
 This chapter describes the processes that govern pharmacokinetics, the time course of a drug in the body.
 *[pharmacokinetics]: The study of absorption, distribution, metabolism and excretion (ADME) of bioactive compounds.
 *[pharmacokinetic]: The study of absorption, distribution, metabolism and excretion (ADME) of bioactive compounds.
 *[pharmacodynamics]: The study of the effects of drugs on the body and the relationship between drug concentration and effect.